Spotlight on PKDF grantees and publications

 “Our research shows that both PC1 and PC2 proteins work tightly together to form the functional channel complex, which plays essential roles in conducting ions, including Ca2+, across the cell membrane.
 This role may be essential for keeping the normal development of the kidney and preventing cyst formation.“ – Yong Yu, Ph.D.

-Read one of Dr. Yu’s recent publications:
+Read some of Dr. Yu’s recent publications:

 Learn more about Dr. Yu’s research grant and others from 2018 here.